 Epilogue: Chris is no longer with my company, but I will always remember him as someone who always worked hard and believed in me and my potential.
 I will never forget him.
 I wish him years of joy and success in wherever he ends up next in his life.

-through her words and actions, and how I have applied her lessons to my life:
+Here is some of what my former manager taught me, both through her words and actions, and how I have applied her lessons to my life:

-She taught me to never give up.—When I was having a really bad day and was so stressed out that I considered quitting my job, my now-former manager, Elizabeth*, reminded me that I had done so much to encourage her and others, and not to give it all up just because I was so stressed that day.
+- She taught me to never give up.—When I was having a really bad day and was so stressed out that I considered quitting my job, my now-former manager, Elizabeth*, reminded me that I had done so much to encourage her and others, and not to give it all up just because I was so stressed that day.
 She told me that she thought I was amazing (though I think that she is more amazing than me!), and that I should not worry so much about my circumstances or what other people thought about me.
 “Just care about your family and God,” she had said.
 When I remember this instruction, it has actually led me to worry less about my circumstances and people’s judgments and thoughts about me, and be more able to persevere through the difficulties at my job and throughout the rest of my life.

-She taught me to always do my best.— When I was so overwhelmed by having to do so many things that I failed to do my best work, Elizabeth admonished me for that, but at the same time did not insult my character.
+- She taught me to always do my best.— When I was so overwhelmed by having to do so many things that I failed to do my best work, Elizabeth admonished me for that, but at the same time did not insult my character.
 By admonishing my specific action (not working my best because I was so stressed) and encouraging me to slow down so I could do better, she instilled the confidence she had for me in my heart, so that I would be more careful to do my best and not get too overworked and anxious in my spirit.
 So many other people in my past had tried to admonish me by attacking my character as well as the action, so I would change.
 However, this only made me feel despondent and defensive.
 By only admonishing my action and not my character, as Christ has done with me, I was more willing to change for the better and not get so defensive.
 By encouraging me to do my best by also not being overbearing and micromanaging, I was forced to look for solutions to my own problems without always going to a manager.
 This helped me gain confidence in my own abilities and grow as an associate and as a person.

 - She taught me to not take the time, with those I love, for granted.—A week before her last day at my job, she told me that she was going to leave.
 I was really sad and devastated at first, but I quickly realized one of her unspoken lessons to me—not to take the time with those I love for granted.
 One of the reasons why she left us, was to spend more time with her family, and I really respect that because it shows me that she is not willing to take the time she has left with her loved ones for granted.
 I strive to also spend more time with my family and friends, because I know that people in my life will come and go, and that I don’t really know how much time I will have left with any of them.
 So, I will treasure them all the more, when I keep this lesson in mind.

 These lessons that Elizabeth taught me has helped me not only cope with life better but continue persevering in the midst of life’s trials and challenges.
 I hope that Elizabeth’s new associates will also learn these and other important life lessons too, and that she will know why she is still a sparkling light in my life.